Lori Lightfoot elected Chicago mayor, first black woman and first openly gay person to hold post

 Breaking News Emails

-Former federal prosecutor Lori Lightfoot has defeated Toni Preckwinkle in a runoff to become Chicago’s next mayor on Tuesday and will be the first openly gay black woman to lead the city.
+Former federal prosecutor Lori Lightfoot defeated Toni Preckwinkle in a runoff for Chicago mayor Tuesday.
+She will be the first openly gay person and first black woman to lead the city.

 The Associated Press called the race for Lightfoot shortly before 8 p.m. local time.